z00logist/linguistics-thesaurus/Thesaurus/Studies/Types/Historical-Comparative-Linguistics/Language-Change/Language-Contact.md

 ## Factors Influencing Language Contact

-Certain factors promote and shape language contact:

 - Social dynamics, including power relations and the prestige associated with certain languages, influence how languages interact.
 - Geographic proximity can make it easier for communities to interact and exchange linguistic features.
 - Trade and migration facilitate contact as economic exchanges and population movements bring speakers of different languages together.

 ## Effects

-Language contact can have several effects:

 - Lexical borrowing introduces foreign vocabulary into a language.
 - Structural borrowing affects phonology, morphology, or syntax, incorporating elements from another language.